nitrictech/pycasts/README.md

 ## Pycasts

 Pycasts is a reference API for producing long form spoken audio and scripts for podcasts, powered by [Nitric](https://github.com/nitrictech/nitric), [Suno Bark](https://huggingface.co/suno/bark) and [Llama 3.2](https://www.llama.com/).

 Here's a sample of what can be produced with this project:

 [power-rangers.webm](https://github.com/user-attachments/assets/bcb03055-c5d6-4883-8d0f-45fdf45191ca)

+If you'd like a step-through guide on producing this API see [here](https://nitric.io/docs/guides/python/ai-podcast-part-1)

 ## Running locally